usherlabs/usher-referrals/packages/graph/README.md

 **Using a cloud ArangoDB instance**

 1. Sign up for an account on the [ArangoGraph Insights Platform](https://www.arangodb.com/docs/stable/arangograph/), a fully managed ArangoDB service.
 2. Follow the platform's documentation to set up a managed ArangoDB instance.
-Make sure to note down the connection details, such as the instance URL, port number, database name, username, and password.
+Make sure to note down the connection details, such as the instance URL and port number.
 3. Update your Usher Core configuration to use the cloud ArangoDB instance by setting the appropriate environment variables, such as `ARANGO_URL` and `ARANGO_PORT`.

 By following these steps, you will have a cloud ArangoDB instance connected to your Usher Core implementation through the ArangoGraph Insights Platform.